Kwaidan (film): "Hoichi the Earless"

-"Hoichi the Earless" (耳無し芳一の話, Miminashi Hōichi no Hanashi) is also adapted from Hearn's Kwaidan (though it incorporates aspects of The Tale of the Heike that are mentioned, but never translated, in Hearn's book).

 Hoichi is a young blind musician who plays the biwa.
 His specialty is singing the chant of The Tale of the Heike about the Battle of Dan-no-ura fought between the Taira and Minamoto clans during the last phase of the Genpei War.
 Hoichi is an attendant at a temple and is looked after by the others there.
 One night he hears a sound and decides to play his instrument in the garden courtyard.
 A spectral samurai appears and tells him that his lord wishes to have a performance at his house.
 The samurai leads Hoichi to a mysterious and ancient court.
 Another attendant notices that he went missing for the night as his dinner was not touched.
 The samurai re-appears on the next night to take Hoichi and affirms that he has not told anyone.
 Afterwards, the priest asks Hoichi why he goes out at night but Hoichi will not tell him.
 One night, Hoichi leaves in a storm and his friends follow him and discover he has been going to a graveyard and reciting the Tale of Heike to the court of the dead Emperor.
 Hoichi informs the court that it takes many nights to chant the entire epic.
 They direct him to chant the final battle - the battle of Dan-no-ura.
 His friends drag him home as he refuses to leave before his performance is completed.